solygambas/flutter-projects/README.md

 - using Firestore database to store brew preferences for each user.
 - listening to database stream.
 - listing brew data.
+- handling user settings in a bottom sheet.

 Based on [Flutter & Firebase App Tutorial](https://www.youtube.com/playlist?list=PL4cUxeGkcC9j--TKIdkb3ISfRbJeJYQwC) by Shaun Pelling - The Net Ninja (2019).